Quick, Plain-English Summary

 Any information you choose to include in your Account profile will be available for other Users to view, except for your email address which will not be displayed.
 When choosing a username, we strongly suggest that you not use your email address as your username, because your username will be displayed on any posts you either create or respond to on the Website’s forums.

-Google Analytics: When you consent, we install cookies related to Google Analytics which keep track of your browsing activity on the Website.
-We use this information to analyze traffic on our Website as well as to market our products to you on other websites.
-If you do not consent, Google Analytics will not track this usage and you will not see targeted ads for Razeware products.
-In addition to withdrawing consent for Razeware’s Website using the link above, you may disable Google Analytics generally by using the tool at https://tools.google.com/dlpage/gaoptout/.
+Google Analytics and Google Optimize: When you consent, we install cookies related to Google Analytics and Google Optimize which keep track of your browsing activity on the Website.
+We use this information to analyze traffic on our Website and to run A/B tests, as well as to market our products to you on other websites.
+If you do not consent, Google Analytics and Google Optimize will not track this usage and you will not see targeted ads for Razeware products.
+In addition to withdrawing consent for Razeware’s Website using the link above, you may disable Google Analytics and Google Optimize generally by using the tool at https://tools.google.com/dlpage/gaoptout/.

 Facebook: When you consent, we install a cookie that shares with Facebook that fact that you have visited our Website, the pages you visited, and other information about your visit.
 This will result in Facebook showing you ads for Razeware products or other products targeted to Razeware Website visitors when you are on Facebook.